jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 ![My inner macro](assets/advent-2020-2/day8.jd.macros.jpg)
 *Tools used: 26 (including macros), run-time: 43.8s*

 My first reaction was - uh oh this is going to be like Int code and take forever.
+However, it turned out to be a lot easier.
 My approach was fairly straight forward.
 First, I parsed the instructions and then pass this into the iterative macro.
 The iterative macro also takes a state input which is looped round in the iteration.
 This looks like:

 ```
 Ptr: 1     # Current Instruction